AGTTeam/GurrenTranslation/README.md

 The bin_input file contains more codes in the format of UNK(XXXX)

-[TODO]A "|" can be used to make a single-line message become a two-lines message
+A "|" can be used to make a single-line message become a two-lines message

 # Image Editing
 [TODO]